Main menu

 10. Once I am issued a Firearms Shipment Approval number to ship/transfer a firearm, what do I do with it?

-11. Do I need to notify CADOJ Bureau of Firearms if the number of firearms that are shipped changes, or the shipment is cancelled, after a Firearms Shipment Approval number has been issued?
+11. Do I need to notify DOJ if the number of firearms that are shipped changes, or the shipment is cancelled after a Firearms Shipment Approval number has been issued?

-12. I ship/transfer to one specific FFL dealer on a regular basis.
+12. I ship/transfer firearms to the same FFL dealer on a regular basis.
 Do I need to obtain a new Firearms Shipment Approval number each time I ship firearms to that dealer?

 13. My company often ships a large number of firearms in a single drop shipment.
 Do we need a Firearms Shipment Approval number for each individual firearm, or just one number for the entire shipment?

-18. Can I reprint a Firearms Shipment Approval letter?
+15. Can I view or reprint a Firearms Shipment Approval that I obtained previously?

-1. Are there any costs or fees to obtain a Firearms Shipment Approval number from CADOJ Bureau of Firearms via the CFLC program?
+1. Are there any costs or fees to obtain a Firearms Shipment Approval number from the Department of Jusice (DOJ)?

 • No. There are no costs or fees associated with the CFLC program.